char

 unsigned long largest

-and int
+char and int

-types are defined in the <limits.h>
+types are defined in the <limits.h> file

 CHAR_BIT 8 /* number of bits in a 'char' */ SCHAR_MIN -127 /* minimum value for 'signed char' */ SCHAR_MAX 127 /* maximum value for 'signed char' */ UCHAR_MAX 255 /* maximum value for 'unsigned char' */ SHRT_MIN -32767 /* minimum value for '(signed) short (int)' */ SHRT_MAX 32767 /* maximum value for '(signed) short (int)' */ USHRT_MAX 65535 /* maximum value for 'unsigned short' */ INT_MIN -32767 /* minimum value for '(signed) int' */ INT_MAX 32767 /* maximum value for '(signed) int' */ UINT_MAX 65535 /* maximum value for 'unsigned int' */ LONG_MIN -2147483647 /* minimum value for '(signed) long (int)' */ LONG_MAX 2147483647 /* maximum value for '(signed) long (int)' */ ULONG_MAX 4294967295 /* maximum value for 'unsigned long (int)' */

-is an unsigned value, these values are also defined:
+char is an unsigned value, these values are also defined:

 CHAR_MIN 0 CHAR_MAX UCHAR_MAX

-is signed):
+char is signed):

 CHAR_MIN SCHAR_MIN CHAR_MAX SCHAR_MAX

-and long double
+float, double and long double

-have the same relation to each other that the integer short
+have the same relation to each other that the integer short,

-and long
+int and long types have

-is usually the most efficient real number representation
+double is usually the most efficient real number representation

-is smaller than or the same size as double
+float is smaller than or the same size as double

-(which is an ANSI C invention) is larger than or
+long double (which is an ANSI C invention) is larger than or

 the same size as double